Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: Stage 2: Iterative Prototyping of Sleep Diary Tool and Specialist-Facing Interface

 \subsubsection{Results}

 The SUS scores and feature usefulness ratings are presented in Table \ref{tab:validation-study-results}.
-Overall, participants rated the usability of system as good and found many of the features useful.
-However, F1’s ratings were lower than other participants, primarily due to inconsistencies she observed between the overview summaries (LLM-generated) and the statistics summary table (calculated from raw data) because the overview summary is generated by a language model and not computed.
-This mismatch led her to distrust other system outputs, which highlights the importance of accuracy in sleep metrics.
-As F1 emphasized: \pquotes{The inconsistencies with calculation made the summaries and graphs difficult to trust and interpret.
-Having accurate calculations of TIB, TST, WASO, and SE is so important for CBT-I. The other information is secondary.''} A related concern was echoed by another participant: \pquotes{Just make sure the AI summary is accurate; I'm not sure if it was every time.''}
+Overall, participants rated the usability of system as good and found many of the features useful. \am{However, F1’s and P1's ratings were lower than other participants.} \am{ For F1, primarily due to inconsistencies she observed between the overview summaries} (LLM-generated) and the statistics summary table (calculated from raw data) because the overview summary is generated by a language model and not computed.
+This mismatch led her to distrust other system outputs, which highlights the importance of accuracy in sleep metrics (Table \ref{tab:findings-evaluation}). \am{While P1 rated the tool lower because of cluttering (Table \ref{tab:findings-evaluation}).}

-Despite these concerns, participants recognized the system’s potential value in BSM.
-They noted that the conversational diary tool and visualization interface could support multiple aspects of practice, including: (1) reducing patient burden (F2: \pquotes{I think it could be very useful for those on-the-go who are able to use it while getting ready in the morning.''}); (2) capturing subjective data (F1: \pquotes{I like being able to quickly capture participants’ subjective report of their sleep.
-I think having more information would help clarify any unusual data points.''}); (3) reducing clinician burden (F3 \pquotes{``It is time-efficient and visually engaging''}); and (3) informing treatment planning (C1: \pquotes{``Increasing accuracy of sleep tracking and providing more contextual information to inform in-session discussion and treatment planning.''}).
+\am{Despite these concerns, participants recognized the system’s potential impact in BSM, detailed in Table \ref{tab:findings-evaluation}.
+They noted that the conversational diary tool and analytics tool could support multiple aspects of practice, including reducing patient and clinician burden and enhancing patient outcomes, such as adherence and remote care.}